 8th Grade - Ms. Rose Evans

 The eight grade students enter their final year of middle school with the ambition of preparing for high school.
 They learn how our government works in social studies classes and take the Illinois Constitution Test.
 Reading classes focus on skills that lead to fluent reading and increase comprehension.
 Math class presents skills to solve complex equations and increase critical thinking.
 In science classes the students do hands on experiments that relate to the units they study.
 Learning about health and human biology is the main part of the final two quarters.
 In language arts classes the students build on the skills and concepts learned and enrich writing skills.
 Catholic identity is the focus of religion class this year.
 The eighth graders prepare and receive the sacrament of Confirmation.
-They attend a retreat at the beginning of the year at St. Rita High School, attend Spirit Day, participate in the saints parade, and Confirmation round up to prepare for this sacrament.
+They attend a Spirit Day retreat in November, attend Spirit Day, participate in the saints parade, and Confirmation round up to prepare for this sacrament.
 They are given opportunities to think independently in order to solve real world problems.
 The students are challenged daily to explore beyond the text book, strengthen study habits, improve organization and homework accountability, and develop strong social skills.
 These skills will prepare them for high school and beyond.
 The curriculum is aligned with the Illinois Common Core Standards and religion classes follow the guidelines set by the archdiocese.

 Computer - Mr. C. Goodman